wp-plugins/role-based-help-notes/readme.txt

 == Changelog ==

+= 1.2.2 =
+* 2013-11-22
+* New feature: Added `rbhn_author_url` filter.
+* New feature: BuddyPress & BuddyDrive Compatibility added to the 'user widget'; user links now go to the BP public user profile when `BP_ENABLE_ROOT_PROFILES` has been defined.
+* Fix for hijacking secondary queries for author.

 = 1.2.1 =
 * 2013-11-18
-* Added Settings link to the admin acitve plugin listing
+* Added Settings link to the admin active plugin listing
 * Added Widget to allow sidebars to list all users with access to read/edit a Help Note type.
-* Code refactoring
+* Code re-factoring

 = 1.2.01 =
 * 2013-11-11